 The documents include correspondence, telegrams, Francis’ diary (with transcription), radio broadcast transcripts, information about citations and awards he received, newspaper clippings, Hook’s research on Attu, the Aleutians, and the USS Nassau, action reports, Register family records and material about Ralph A. Jensen.

 The collection also includes papers of Francis Roland’s grandfather, Francis Henry Register (1859-1929) (Bismarck, ND), which consists of a license to practice law in the District Courts, and material concerning President Theodore Roosevelt’s visit to Bismarck in 1903.
 He was an attorney, Mayor of Bismarck (ND), and Burleigh County State's Attorney.
-A photocopied scrapbook documenting the career of Francis Roland’s second cousin, George S. Register (1901-1972) (U.S. District Court Judge) (Bismarck, ND), is in the collection as well.
+The collection also includes the papers of Francis Henry's siblings: Ella M., Mary Elizabeth, Cornelia and George M. Register.
+A photocopied scrapbook documenting the career of Francis Roland’s uncle, George S. Register (1901-1972) (U.S. District Court Judge) (Bismarck, ND), is in the collection as well.

 Provenance: The collection was donated to the State Historical Society of North Dakota by Colonel William Franklin Hook, MD, on February 24, 2014.
 Bill Register gave the materials to Dr. Hook and authorized him to donate the collection to the SHSND.